Skip to main content

 Key Features

-DACS enable missile interceptors and spacecraft to change orientation or trajectory in flight.
-In missile defense, DACS equip the interceptor’s kill vehicle with the agility to fine-tune its course and directly collide with a target – a necessity for successful hit-to-kill intercepts against high-speed ballistic or maneuvering threats.
-As missile threats evolve (including hypersonic glide vehicles and advanced cruise missiles), DACS technology becomes ever more significant: it provides the maneu
+DACS enable interceptors and spacecraft to change orientation or trajectory mid-flight.
+In missile defense, DACS equips the kill vehicle agility to fine-tune its course and collide with targets—a necessity for successful hit-to-kill intercepts against high-speed or maneuvering threats.
+As threats evolve, like hypersonic glide vehicles and advanced cruise missiles, DACS technology becomes more vital, delivering the maneuverability needed to counter unpredictability and achieve lethal intercepts.

 In addition to its solid rocket motor, L3Harris supplies the Liquid Divert and Attitude Control System (LDACS) for THAAD.
 LDACS is a high-precision, quick-reaction propulsion system that positions the interceptor to successfully defeat an incoming ballistic missile.
 The unique DACS provides two kinds of propulsion: one for attitude control and another for kill-vehicle maneuvering.
 The DACS uses six thrusters to provide roll, pitch and yaw control for the interceptor.
 These thrusters work together to precisely stabilize the interceptor-seeker field of view for proper target visibility.
 The seeker's target data are then converted into maneuvering or divert commands that actuate the other four DACS thrusters as required.
 The four divert thrusters provide short, forceful pulses to quickly and accurately position the THAAD kill vehicle for target intercept.
 The DACS performs over a demanding range of temperatures, shock and vibration-flight environments.